luebbertevan/animal-shelter-management-platform/spec.md

 **Decision Point:** Revisit when adding more fields or if form management becomes cumbersome.

+**UI Implementation Note:** For the current MVP, keep UI components minimal, consistent, and reusable so the end-to-end flows can be tested quickly.
+A Figma-driven redesign is planned once the scaffold is proven, so prioritize structure and functionality now—styling can be refined later without major refactors.

 #### Authentication Security & Feature Specifications

 **To Be Determined:**